next-step/kotlin-lotto/README.md

 - [x] must enter amount in number
 - [ ] must enter lotto numbers in list of numbers with comma(,)

+Amount

+- [x] must be above 1,000, below 100,000
+- [ ] all decimals are discarded when divided by 1,000

 LottoNumber

 - [x] number must be between 1 and 45 (inclusive)